Castle of Santa Barbara in Alicante

 Reading time: 4 minutes

-The Castle of Santa Barbara in Alicante, stands at the top of Mount Benacantil located in the center of the city, from where you can admire a lovely view of the city, the harbor and the sea.
+The Castle of Santa Barbara in Alicante stands on the summit of Mount Benacantil located in the city center, from where you can admire a charming view of the city, the port, and the sea.

-Thanks to its advantageous location, the castle was an important strategic site during the reign of the Moors who founded the fortress and in later periods of the country’s history.
-We already talked about Alicante in the past, today we are talking about one of its jewels.
+Thanks to its advantageous location, the castle was an important strategic site during the reign of the Moors who founded the fortress and in subsequent periods of the country’s history.
+We’ve already talked about Alicante before, today it’s time for one of its jewels.

-View of the benacantil and the castle of santa barbara from the beach of alicante.
+View of benacantil and the castle of santa barbara from alicante beach

-View of the Benacantil and the Fortress of Santa Bárbara
+View of Benacantil and the Fortress of Santa Barbara

-The locals claim that from a certain area of the city, on the outskirts of the mountain, you can see the Moor.
-Mount Benacantil even has an unofficial name – the Face of the Moor, which is associated with an old urban legend that tells of the tragic love of a Moorish princess and a young Spanish nobleman.
-The old Moor, the woman’s father, executed the young man, and the princess, distraught with grief, threw herself off a cliff into the sea.
+Locals claim that from a certain area of the city, in the contours of the mountain, you can see the Moor.
+Mount Benacantil even has an unofficial name – the Moor’s Face, which is associated with an ancient urban legend that tells of the tragic love between a Moorish princess and a young Spanish nobleman.
+The old Moor, the woman’s father, executed the young man, and the princess, distressed with grief, threw herself into the sea from a cliff.
 Then, in the contours of the mountain, the features of a cruel father appeared.

-How to climb the Castle of Santa Barbara
+How to Get Up to the Castle of Santa Barbara

-Although the mountain seems high, and the castle on top looks tiny and so distant, it is possible to climb Mount Benacantil and walk to the Castle of Santa Barbara on foot, in just 10-15 minutes from the centre of Alicante.
-There are both free and paid ascents via high-speed lifts.
+Although the mountain seems high, and the castle on its summit looks tiny and so distant, it is possible to climb Mount Benacantil and walk to the Castle of Santa Barbara on foot, in just 10-15 minutes from the center of Alicante.
+There are both free and paid ascents, via high-speed elevators.

-The entrance to the high speed elevator, which takes only one minute to go up to the top of the mountain and directly into the heart of the Castle of Santa Barbara, is located in Jovellanos street, in front of the Postiguet beach.
+The entrance to the high-speed elevator, which takes only a minute to go up to the top of the mountain and enter directly into the heart of the Castle of Santa Barbara, is located on Jovellanos Street, opposite Postiguet beach.

 The elevator is paid, the cost is 2.70 euros per person.
 Payment through the terminal.
-Children under 4 and seniors over 65 are free.
-The paid elevator operates daily: from 10:00 am to 7:45 pm.
-From 7.45pm to 11.10pm, you can take the lift up and down free of charge.
-From 23:10 to 23:30 the elevator only works to go down, also free of charge.
-This is the only thing you have to pay, not counting souvenirs and coffees.
-Everything else in the castle (viewing, exhibitions, museums) is free of charge.
+Children under 4 years old and people over 65 years old enter for free.
+The paid elevator operates every day: from 10:00 to 19:45.
+From 19:45 to 23:10, going up and down in the elevator is free.
+From 23:10 to 23:30 the elevator only works for going down, also for free.
+This is the only thing you have to pay for, not counting souvenirs and coffees.
+Everything else in the castle (viewing, exhibitions, museums) is free.

 Attention!
 At the moment, due to coronavirus, the elevator is not working.

-Climbing the Benacantil Mountain and entering the Castle of Santa Barbara is completely free of charge.
-It only takes 10 to 20 minutes to get through the Santa Cruz area.
-Santa Cruz is the oldest quarter of the city, which has preserved the lifestyle of medieval Spain, a very picturesque place.
+Climbing Mount Benacantil and entering the Castle of Santa Barbara is completely free.
+It only takes 10 to 20 minutes to cross the Santa Cruz area.
+Santa Cruz is the oldest neighborhood in the city, which has preserved the lifestyle of medieval Spain, a very picturesque place.

-Further along the mountainside, through the Ereta Park to the central entrance of the castle.
-There is a lot of greenery in the park, beautiful watermelon-scented flowers grow, there is a fountain, and from the sites located at different heights, a panorama of the sea and the city of Alicante opens up.
-The ascent to the mountain is provided with paths without steps.
+Further up the mountain slope, through Ereta Park to the central entrance of the castle.
+There is a lot of greenery in the park, beautiful flowers with a watermelon scent grow, there is a fountain, and from spots located at different heights, a panorama of the sea and the city of Alicante opens up.
+The ascent to the mountain is equipped with paths without steps.
 It is very convenient to go up and down.

-It is true that in some places you still have to overcome several sections with steps, sometimes even steep, but thanks to this, the climb becomes exciting.
-Also, just walking, you can see the Benacantil Mountain and the castle of Alicante from different angles and peaks.
+It’s true that in some places you still have to overcome several sections with steps, sometimes even steep ones, but thanks to this, the climb becomes exciting.
+Additionally, only by walking can you see Monte Benacantil and Alicante Castle from different angles and peaks.

-It is also possible to drive up to the fortress through the main entrance to the Castle of Santa Barbara.
-Behind the gate there is a first observation deck and free parking.
+Furthermore, it is possible to drive up to the fortress through the main entrance to Santa Barbara Castle.
+Behind the gate, there is a first observation platform and free parking

-The Castle of Santa Barbara in Alicante was built in the ninth century by the Arabs and for several centuries was an impregnable citadel that prevented the complete expulsion of the conquerors from the country.
-In December 1248, the castle was captured by the troops of the infant Alfonso, son of Ferdinand of Castile, later known as Alfonso X the Wise.
-In commemoration of the brilliant victory of St. Barbara’s Day, the fortress was named after St. Barbara.
+Santa Barbara Castle in Alicante was built in the 9th century by the Arabs and for several centuries was an impregnable citadel that prevented the complete expulsion of the conquerors from the country.
+In December 1248, the castle was captured by the troops of Prince Alfonso, son of Ferdinand of Castile, later known as Alfonso X the Wise.
+In commemoration of the brilliant victory on Saint Barbara’s Day, the fortress received the name Santa Barbara.

-Almost half a century later, in 1296, the Castle of Santa Barbara was captured by the troops of the Aragonese King James II the Just, under whose orders a large-scale reconstruction and reinforcement of the castle began.
-The work took almost a hundred years and was completed during the reign of King Peter IV.
-At the beginning of the 16th century, by order of King Charles I, work was carried out to strengthen the fortress of Santa Barbara.
-New buildings appeared on the territory of the castle from 1562 to 1580.
+Almost half a century later, in 1296, Santa Barbara Castle was captured by the troops of King James II of Aragon, the Just, under whose orders a large-scale reconstruction and reinforcement of the castle began.
+The work was carried out for almost a hundred years and was completed during the reign of King Peter IV.
+At the beginning of the 16th century, by order of King Charles I, reinforcement works of Santa Barbara fortress were carried out.
+New buildings appeared in the castle territory from 1562 to 1580.

 Castillo santa barbara 1575

-The Castle of Santa Barbara in Alicante played an important role in the defense of the city during the wars that arose in different periods of Spanish history.
-It was badly damaged in 1691 during the bombardment of the city by a French squadron.
-No lesser damage was caused during the War of the Spanish Succession in 1707-1709.
+Santa Barbara Castle in Alicante played an important role in the defense of the city during the wars that arose in different periods of Spanish history.
+It received significant damage in 1691 during the bombardment of the city by a French squadron.
+No less damage was caused during the Spanish War of Succession in 1707-1709.

-During the uprising of Colonel Pantaleon Bonet against the regime of General Baldomero Espartero in January 1844, the castle fell into the hands of the rebels, but the betrayal of one of the colonel’s supporters sealed the fate of the rebel Bonet and his followers.
-The fortress fell, the uprising was suppressed, and Bone and all the rebels were brutally executed.
+During Colonel Pantaleon Bonet’s uprising against General Baldomero Espartero’s regime in January 1844, the castle fell into the hands of the rebels, but the betrayal of one of the colonel’s supporters sealed the fate of rebel Bonet and his followers.
+The fortress fell, the uprising was suppressed, and Bonet and all the rebels were brutally executed.

-The castle suffered serious damage during the civil war of 1873, when it was bombarded from the sea by the battleship Numancia, captured by the rebels of Cartagena.
+The castle suffered severe damage during the civil war of 1873 when it was bombarded from the sea by the battleship Numancia, captured by the rebels of Cartagena.

-At the end of the 19th century, during the reign of Alfonso XIII, the Castle of Santa Barbara in Alicante came under the control of the municipal authorities.
-After the restoration works, the fortress became a prison for several decades.
-During the civil war of 1936-1939, political prisoners were held there – Republicans and opponents of General Franco.
-On the walls of the castle there are still drawings and inscriptions scribbled by prisoners of the Franco regime.
+At the end of the 19th century, during the reign of Alfonso XIII, Santa Barbara Castle in Alicante came under the control of the municipal authorities.
+After restoration work, the fortress became a prison for several decades.
+During the civil war of 1936-1939, political prisoners – Republicans and opponents of General Franco – were held there.
+Drawings and inscriptions scribbled by prisoners of the Franco regime are still preserved on the castle walls.

 What to see in Santa Barbara Castle